 3 Women Who Blazed Their Own Trails

-As we celebrate Women's History Month this March, the National Park Foundation is proud to commemorate some of our nation's most remarkable women.
+As we celebrate Women's History Month in March 2016, the National Park Foundation is proud to commemorate some of our nation's most remarkable women.
 These historic sites across the country are dedicated to their lives and accomplishments.

 Maggie L. Walker

 Born in Richmond, Virginia, in 1864, Maggie Lena Walker grew up knowing firsthand the difficulties of life in the post-Civil War South.
 Walker was raised by her mother, a former slave, and at a young age, she developed an interest in improving life for African Americans and women.
 She joined the local council of the Independent Order of St. Luke as a teenager, and went on to serve on the board of trustees for the National Association of Colored Women and the Virginia Industrial School for Girls.

 In 1902, Walker founded the St. Luke Herald, and she established the St. Luke Penny Savings Bank the following year, making her the first African American woman to charter a bank in the United States.
 The house at 110 1/2 East Leigh Street in Richmond, where Walker spent much of her life, was purchased from the Walker family by the National Park Service in 1979 to be preserved as the Maggie L. Walker National Historic Site.
 The home and its adjoining exhibit hall are open to the public for guided tours.

 In 1804, Narcissa Whitman was born Narcissa Prentice in Prattsburg, New York — a tiny rural community where her father operated a gristmill, distillery, and sawmill.
 With the encouragement of her soon-to be-husband Marcus Whitman, with whom she shared a strong religious conviction, she applied to the American Board in 1834 for a missionary appointment in the West.